 The process takes under 2 minutes.
 Tell us about your venue, we brief Foodhub, negotiate the opening terms and introduce you when we have their best deal confirmed.
 You show up to one conversation with everything already on the table.

-Disclosure: Foodhub is a commercial partner of MarginCompare.
-We receive a referral fee when venues sign up through our introduction.
+Disclosure: Foodhub is a preferred supplier.
+We receive a fee when venues sign up through our introduction.
 Square, Lightspeed and other products mentioned are independently reviewed with no commercial relationship.
 The calculator above uses publicly available Square Australia pricing.